 The site, next to the dignified, white-columned historic courthouse at Manatee Avenue West and 12th Street, opposite the county administration building and near the corner of Old Main Street, could not be better suited to its purpose: to provide an iconic focus on one of the most important functions of government, the administration of justice under the law.

-The new building, the product of a collaboration between Bradenton-based Fawley Bryant Architects and the
+The new building, the product of a collaboration between Bradenton-based Fawley Bryant Architects and the Tampa office of HOK Architecture, Engineering and Planning, occupies the space from Sixth Avenue Westto a new plaza joining Manatee Avenue.

 Sizeable as it is, the building sits lightly on the land, providing generous expanses of glass at ground level in public areas while giving due consideration to the difficult issues of security inherent in a structure housing the judicial functions belonging to Florida’s Twelfth Circuit Court.

 Despite its weighty function, the new building and its environs are people-friendly to an extraordinary degree.
 To a great extent, this welcoming attitude is created by the pedestrian mall that runs between the old and new courthouses, defined on the south side by the buildings themselves, but widening to a natural gathering spot on the north, providing light and air to the imposing expanse of glass defining the lobby of the new building and framing the historic structure for the benefit of those within.
-Another feature contributing to the human scale of the building is the curved façade at the corner of
+Another feature contributing to the human scale of the building is the curved façade at the corner of Sixth Avenue and 10th Street, a graceful sheltered arcade that includes the entrance to the legal library, accessible to the public.
+To create this accommodation to pedestrians at a high-traffic intersection is a welcome gesture, aimed at reducing the intimidation factor of such a powerful government structure.

 It is never easy to coordinate architecture so widely separated by time and style, but Fawley Bryant has achieved an unusually comfortable pairing of the two buildings by creating implied horizontal connections between them, employing the height of the pediment atop the columns of the old building as the point at which various setbacks and details are created on the new one.
 During a recent tour of the complex, architect Richard Fawley said that one of the original plans included a glass roof over this public space, a plan later dropped because of its cost.
 Whatever the reason, the results are serendipitous precisely because the canopy is imaginary rather than real, a much more effective evocation of the historic links between the two courthouses.